c2m2/VRL-VRN-Generator/README.md

 ## Howto generate meshes from source
 1. Clone this repository
-2. Edit build.properties and set path to your VRL installation, usually it is $HOME/.vrl
+2. (Optional) Edit build.properties and set path to your VRL installation
 3.  `./gradlew installVRLplugin` or `./gradlew jar` and manual copy of plugin's `.jar` file from the `build/libs/` folder.
 4. Open VRL-Studio
 5. Open the template project via `File->New Project from template->Mesh generation - Example workflow` from within VRL-Studio
 6. Familarize with the example workflow, then provide `.swc` files from a database

-**Note:** For now the path to the ugshell binary and pipeline script has to be provided manually until further notice.
+**Note:** For now the path to the ugshell binary has to be provided manually until further notice.
  If the UG installation is allowed to be included into a spinoff project then the only requirement is the VRL-Studio installation.

 ## Latest release
 For the latest releases check the `Releases` tab on the right hand side.